julianowicka/crypto-market/README.md

   - Server env: `COINGECKO_DEMO_API_KEY` and/or `COINGECKO_PRO_API_KEY`.
   - If provided, the app will include them in request headers to increase limits per CoinGecko plan.

+Note: This project was originally built as a recruitment assignment.
+I decided to improve and extend it further on my own.